keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

    This should be 0.

-   If it is not gone by then, run the `Sync` call again, wait and check.
+   If it is not gone by then, run the `Sync` call again; wait and check.

    Or run  `remove-msoluser` again.